 The importance of further motorcycle training

 We asked our instructor, Joe, to write about further motorcycle training, why it is important, and how to go about improving your motorcycle skills.
+At ACBT London we know that everyday's a school day and focus on teaching our students to ride safely.

-Whatever skills you possess, unless you keep them refreshed and updated they will fade.
+Whatever skills you possess, unless you keep them refreshed and updated, they will fade.
 Whatever you do in life, whatever your passions or interests, it is important to keep them up to date and fresh otherwise rustiness can creep in.
 The longer you leave something, the harder it gets to re-learn and regain that skill level you were once proud of.

 If you were to ask most people whether they would like to put their lives at risk on a daily basis they would laugh at you.
-We are pre-programmed to avoid danger, it is one of our survival instincts.
+We are pre-programmed to avoid danger; it is one of our survival instincts.
 When asked to consider who in our society does this most people would say the military, the Fire / Rescue services, the Police.
 Because it is a factor of their job.
-Maybe those thrill seeking types, those crazy folk that do crazy things like climbing sheer rock faces without ropes.
+Maybe those thrill-seeking types, those crazy folk that do crazy things like climbing sheer rock faces without ropes.
 Because they’re crazy.

-But actually we do put our lives at risk on a daily basis.
+But actually, we do put our lives at risk on a daily basis.
 We jump on our motorcycles, the form of motorised transport with the most risk, and we ride off into the unknown.
 We are exposed, vulnerable, hard to see and easy to hurt, or worse.

 Experience is not enough.